-An innovative software start-up called Frutsum is simplifying the process of design optimisation in 3D printing using a geometry kernel.
+An innovative software start-up called Frustum is simplifying the process of design optimisation in 3D printing using a geometry kernel.

-Frutsum developed the kernel to solve the problem of combining free-form shapes with math-based geometry found in Computer Aided Design (CAD).
-The process is conducted without a dedicated design software or even knowledge of how this optimisation is performed, but Frutsum believe it will make 3D design optimisation significantly easier.
+Frustum developed the kernel to solve the problem of combining free-form shapes with math-based geometry found in Computer Aided Design (CAD).
+The process is conducted without a dedicated design software or even knowledge of how this optimisation is performed, but Frustum believe it will make 3D design optimisation significantly easier.

 CEO Jesse Blankenship founded the company three years ago as a result of his research from his time at Columbia and Cornell Universities and working with Airbus and Autodesk.
 Blankenship was the lead optimisation engineer with Autodesk as its partner, Airbus, initiated some additive manufacturing projects with the software developer.

 “At the time, I just really felt that there was a deficit in what was really needed in the market for functional generative design,” Blankenship said.
 “There was not really a strong large corporate effort to solve those problems or market how those problems could be solved in the future.
 So, what I really sought to do was create a company that would pioneer the technology for functional generative design, mainly to try to simplify the design and implementation of very complex geometries for 3D printing and additive manufacturing and for design optimisation.”